 I, on behalf of the Comptroller and Auditor General of India, have conducted a supplementary audit of the consolidated financial statements of Indian Oil Corporation Limited for the year ended 31 March 2019 under section 143(6) (a) read with section 129(4) of the Act.
-We conducted a supplementary audit of financial statements of companies mentioned in Annexure A, but did not conduct supplementary audit of financial statements of companies mentioned in Annexure A, but did not conduct supplementary audit of financial statements of companies mentioned in Annexure A, but did not conduct supplementary audit of financial statements of companies mentioned in Annexure - C being private entities/ entities incorporated in foreign countries under the respective laws, for appointment of their statutory auditors and for conduct of supplementary audit.
+We conducted a supplementary audit of financial statements of companies mentioned in Annexure A, but did not conduct supplementary audit of financial statements of companies mentioned in Annexure B for the year ended on that date.
+Further, Section 139(5) and Section 143(6) (a) of the Act are not applicable to the companies mentioned in Annexure - C being private entities/ entities incorporated in foreign countries under the respective laws, for appointment of their statutory auditors and for conduct of supplementary audit.
 Accordingly, Comptroller and Auditor General of India has neither appointed the statutory Auditors nor conducted the supplementary audit of these companies.
 This supplementary audit has been carried out independently without access to the working papers of the statutory auditors and is limited primarily to inquiries of the statutory auditors and company personnel and a selective examination of some of the accounting records.